John Prescott: Life after government

-Following his resignation from the government, Prescott took over from Tony Lloyd as the lead UK Representative in the Parliamentary Assembly of the Council of Europe.
+Following his resignation from the government, Prescott took over from Tony Lloyd as the lead UK representative in the Parliamentary Assembly of the Council of Europe.
 In a jocular response to the appointment, Shadow Europe Minister Mark Francois wished the translators good luck.
 The post was unpaid but had an expenses allowance and allowed him to sit on the Assembly of the Western European Union.
 He used his role on the council to make his campaign against slave labour a key issue.

 Prescott stood down as an MP at the next general election.
 His autobiography, Prezza, My Story: Pulling no Punches was published on 29 May 2008 and ghostwritten by Hunter Davies.
 During the 2010 general election campaign, Prescott toured the UK in a customised white transit van dubbed his "Battlebus" canvassing support for the Labour Party.
 Prescott was publicly very supportive of Gordon Brown, and called him a "global giant".

 It was announced on 28 May 2010 that Prescott was to be awarded a life peerage, The peerage was gazetted on 15 June in the 2010 Dissolution Honours.
 He was introduced into the House on 8 July as Baron Prescott, of Kingston upon Hull in the County of East Yorkshire, and the Letters patent were gazetted on 12 July, dated 7 July.

 Prescott was a director of Super League rugby league club Hull Kingston Rovers, who are based in his former constituency of Kingston upon Hull East.
-Prescott ran for Labour Party Treasurer in September 2010 but was defeated by Diana Holland, who took 68.96% of the total vote.
+Prescott stood for the position of Labour Party Treasurer in September 2010 but was defeated by Diana Holland, who took 68.96% of the total vote.

 On 30 July 2010, Prescott appeared before the panel at the Chilcot Inquiry concerning the Iraq War.
 Prescott stated that he was doubtful about the legality, intelligence and information about Iraq's Weapons of Mass Destruction.
 The inquiry was launched by Gordon Brown in the summer of 2009 shortly after operations in the war ended.
 In 2016, after publication of the resultant Chilcot Report, which was critical of the war but remained neutral on its legality, Prescott declared that the invasion by UK and US forces had been "illegal" and that members of Tony Blair's Cabinet "were given too little paper documentation to make decisions".

 In February 2012, Prescott announced he would stand for Labour's nomination in the election to be the first Police and crime commissioner for Humberside Police.
 In June he was selected as the Labour candidate for the election in November 2012.
 In the November election Prescott won the most first preference votes but ended up losing to Conservative Matthew Grove in the second count.